Tim Edwards (gridiron football): Professional career

 Edwards was selected by the New England Patriots in the 12th round, with the 307th overall pick, of the 1991 NFL draft.
 He officially signed with the team on July 12.
 He was released on August 26, and signed to the team's practice squad on August 28, where he spent the entire 1991 season.
 Edwards became a free agent after the 1991 season and re-signed with the Patriots on May 20, 1992.
 He was released on August 31, signed to the practice squad on September 2, promoted to the active roster on September 18, released again on September 22, signed to the practice squad again on September 24, and promoted to the active roster again on October 2, 1992.
 Overall, he played in 14 games, starting one, for the Patriots during the 1992 season and posted one sack.
 Edwards was released by the Patriots on August 26, 1993.

 Edwards dressed in 11 games for the Saskatchewan Roughriders of the Canadian Football League in 1995, recording 22 defensive tackles, one special teams tackle, and one fumble recovery.
 He dressed in 15 games during the 1996 season, totaling 39 defensive tackles, one special teams tackle, four sacks, one fumble recovery, and one pass breakup.
 In May 1997, it was reported that he would be out for two months due to torn muscles.
 He was later given medical clearance to play, but instead decided to retire.

 Coaching career

 Edwards began his coaching career in 1996 as a graduate assistant at Delta State.
 He joined Kentucky State in 1998, serving as defensive line coach from 1998 to 2000 and linebackers coach in 2001.
 He was the defensive coordinator of the Carolina Rhinos of the af2 in the spring of 2002.
 Edwards then served as the defensive line coach at Pearl River Community College during fall 2002.
-He joined Hampton in 2003 as linebackers coach.
+He joined the Hampton Pirates in 2003 as linebackers coach.
 He was then Hampton's recruiting coordinator and defensive line coach from 2004 to 2007.

 Edwards was the defensive coordinator at Florida A&M from 2008 to 2010.
 He then served as the defensive line coach at Louisiana Lafayette from 2011 to 2014, at Buffalo from 2015 to 2018, and at Memphis in 2019.